mmcloughlin/verus/source/docs/guide/src/ide_support.md

 #### 2. VS Code

-Before start, please install the original rust-analyzer extension in VS Code's extensions tab.
+Before starting, please install the original rust-analyzer extension in VS Code's extensions tab.

 ##### 2.1.
 Adding a separate [VS Code Workspace](https://code.visualstudio.com/docs/editor/workspaces)
 Suppose you have a new project with `cargo new`.
 After you open this project in VS Code, use `File > Save Workspace As...` to generate `{project_name}.code-workspace` file.
 The file will look similar to this.
-We will be modifying "settings" section here.

 ```
 {